 - At least 5 males, 2-6 months old

 - If homozygous offspring are essential, at least 16 females, (20 preferred) 6-8 weeks old

 - Current protocol number

-- Charge for sperm cryopreservation is $600 (Tulane only)
+- Charge for thawing embryos is $480 (Tulane only)

-At this time, the facility will not charge a yearly storage fee.
+At this time, the facility does not charge a yearly storage fee.

 If an investigator wishes to combine cryopreservation with IVF, additional charges will apply.

-Please send an e-mail to Ann Mullin for current pricing information.
+Please contact Mullin for current pricing information.
 Investigators outside the Tulane University system must be at an institution based in Louisiana and have an additional charge.

 The arrival of mice from any non-approved vendor must be coordinated with the director of the Uptown Vivarium, Amy Pierce, (504) 865-6716

 The Tulane Transgenic Mouse Facility wishes to acknowledge the Tulane Research Enhancement Fund for awarding funds for the purchase of equipment for IVF and cryopreservation.